 Every weapon and every enemy has a range.
-If you have higher range than an enemy does, you can attack them without any fear of being counter attacked.
-If an enemy has higher range, however, you're screwed.
-The best strategy for this is to either run away to avoid the monster, or run and move on the map toward the monster until it's in range and then crush it.
-Enemies with guns become more common as the game goes on, so knowing how to deal with ranged attacks and how to rush toward enemies until they're in range is a crucial skill and is essential to even make it past the first world.
+If you have higher range than an enemy does, you can attack them without any fear of being counter attacked, but if an enemy has higher range, you’ll be open to damage.
+The best strategy for this is to either run away to avoid the monster, or run and move on the map toward the monster until it’s in range and then crush it.
+Enemies with guns become more common as the game goes on, so knowing how to deal with ranged attacks and how to rush toward enemies until they’re in range is a crucial skill and is essential to even make it past the first world.

 Besides making friends, you can pick a fight with just about anyone, even plot important characters.
 Each NPC has a “Friendly” or “Hostile” rating.
 If you fight a friendly character and kill them, don’t expect to come back and see them friendly again.
 No one stays dead in Hell and it only makes sense that someone would be sour after you caved in his or her skull with a metal baseball bat.
 Also, killing a friendly character in the presence of Hell Guards will get them angry.
 Getting in trouble with the law early on can make the game impossible to complete, so it’s probably not a good idea to go around randomly killing everyone you see, just the people that hate you.
 There is no shortage of people that hate you in Hell, so everything should balance out.

-Escape From Hell also has some bugs that can make it a real pain to play sometimes.
-If you open a chest and take its items, it will stay empty, even if you didn't save the game.
+There are also a number of irritating bugs.
+If you open a chest and take its items, then reload an earlier game, it will stay empty, even if you didn’t save the game.
 Some chests contain essential items, which complicates things even more.
-The only way to fix this is by removing the game and installing it again.
+The only way to fix this is by deleting the game and installing it again.
 Some NPCs will follow you around and trap you against walls or corners that you cannot get out of.
 It can be very annoying and makes the game as a whole feel less user friendly.
 Also, monsters respawn if you save and then quit the game.
 If you save in a bad area, you could end up surrounding yourself in a fight you are unable to win.
-While the game itself is not perfect, it's still a very enjoyable game.
+While the game itself is not perfect, it’s still a very enjoyable game.

-Escape From Hell shared the same game engine as Wasteland and its pseudo sequel, Fountain of Dreams.
-Despite having the same engine, it has nothing to do with either of the games and is in no way connected to the Wasteland universe.
+Escape From Hell shares the same game engine as Wasteland and its pseudo sequel, Fountain of Dreams.
+However, it has nothing to do with either of those games.

 Escape from Hell had a lot of notable people working on it.
 Richard is named after the game designer, Richard L Seaborne.
-He designed and programmed the cult "classic" Awesome Possum Kicks Dr. Machino's Butt and is still working for EA.
-Alan is named after Alan J Murphy.
-He did the graphics for Escape From Hell.
-His career is pretty expansive, including Atari ports of Hard Drivin', Gauntlet, Xevious, Pac-Man, Defender, Blasteroids, and many others.
+He designed and programmed the cult “classic” Awesome Possum Kicks Dr. Machino’s Butt.
+And Alan is named after Alan J Murphy, who did the graphics for Escape From Hell.
+His career is pretty expansive, including Atari ports of Hard Drivin’, Gauntlet, Xevious, Pac-Man, Defender, Blasteroids, and many others.
 He also worked on Fountain of Dreams, Frequency, B.O.B., Awesome Possum, and lots of other games from before EA became the sports juggernaut it is today.
-The producer was Dave Albert.
-He was also the producer of Wasteland, The Bard's Tale III, and the executive producer of Gex: Enter the Gecko on the N64.
+The producer was Dave Albert, who was also the producer of Wasteland, The Bard’s Tale III, and the executive producer of Gex: Enter the Gecko on the N64.
 He also designed and programmed Fountain of Dreams.

 This game also has some cool copy protection.
-You have to memorize various character bios.
-This includes their name, when they died, what their sin was, and their favorite way to torment people.
-If you fail the copy protection, then you will be unable to leave the starting area.
+You have to look up various character bios, including their name, when they died, what their sin was, and their favorite way to torment people.